-With red tiled roofs, cobbled stones streets, impressive church spires as well as Neo-Baroque and art deco architecture, Zagreb has a lot to offer.
+With red-tiled roofs, cobblestone streets, impressive church spires as well as Neo-Baroque and art deco architecture, Zagreb has a lot to offer.
 It is the perfect destination for culture, art and history lovers.
 With so many things to do in Zagreb, there is something here for everyone.

 This post may contain compensated links.
 Find out more info in my DISCLAIMER

 Arriving in a place without prior knowledge of the place is not something we normally do.
-Usually I like to have an idea of what awaits, but it was different with Zagreb.
+Usually, I like to have an idea of what awaits, but it was different from Zagreb.

 Taste of the real Zagreb

 While Zagreb is a very affordable city, we opted to stay in an Airbnb.
 After all, this seemed like a great way to learn more about the locals and the city they call home.
 We weren’t disappointed.

 We stayed in one of those old buildings that was covered in decades of grime and soot.
 Despite the shabby grey outside, it had good bones, gorgeous wooden floors and locks that could rival a vault.
 Our host told us it used to belong to a long-gone bank.
 Back in those days, apparently many of the bankers lived in this building.
 Judging by the size of the apartment, and the fact that his living space and ours were generously separated, they lived well.